 Newton’s law of universal gravitation is more straightforward and gives sufficiently accurate results for most everyday usage.
-General relativity is far more accurate, but also much more complicated.
-General relativity can explain phenomena which cannot be explained using Newton’s law, and also describes some events unrelated to gravity.
+General relativity is far more accurate but also much more complicated.
+General relativity can explain phenomena that cannot be explained using Newton’s law and addresses other phenomena not related to gravity.

-However, there are very few cases involving gravity in our everyday lives that cannot be explained by Newton’s law of universal gravitation.
-It is why Newton’s law of gravity is used in a majority of situations in our lives.
+There are very few cases involving gravity in our everyday lives on Earth that Newton’s law of universal gravitation gives an inaccurate result.
+It is why Newton’s law of gravity is still used in most situations in our lives.